top of page

 A new hive will need several months to build comb and gather enough honey to get them through the winter.
 This is another reason why spring is an optimal time.

 We order our bees in February/March with an April/May delivery date to ensure our bees will be able to gather enough honey to be self sufficient.
+Due to the unpredictability of weather and an unexpected cold front we lost an entire hive in shipping.

 Essential Beekeeping Equipment & Supplies